rzwoebkenberg/vpp-simulator/README.md

 Stack to potentially consider:

-Layer 	Tech 	Why
-Simulation Engine: Pure Python so it can be simple and flexible Backend API: FastAPI because it is asynchronous, great for simulation-style services State Storage: SQLite or in-memory dict.
+- Simulation Engine: Pure Python so it can be simple and flexible
+- Backend API: FastAPI because it is asynchronous, great for simulation-style services
+- State Storage: SQLite or in-memory dict.
 Keeps it lightweight
-Dashboard: Streamlit or Plotly Dash for fast prototyping, interactive charts Task Loop: asyncio or APScheduler for time-based updates
+- Dashboard: Streamlit or Plotly Dash for fast prototyping, interactive charts
+- Task Loop: asyncio or APScheduler for time-based updates